Avoid pitfalls that could result in delays or keep you from receiving maximum reimbursement for the medical services you provide.

 In order to accurately report E/M and OMT as separate services, they must be provided on the same date by the same physician.
 When documenting, it is important to understand how both services are connected, but why OMT should be separate from the E/M service.

-Patients typically present to the physician on the initial encounter to address acute injury/pain and on subsequent encounters for ongoing care, which may be related to the initial injury/pain.
+Patients typically present to the physician on the initial encounter to address acute problems and on subsequent encounters for re-evaluation and ongoing care, which may be related to the initial problem.